 David Moss, non-executive director

-David is also a non-executive director of London North West University Healthcare NHS Trust.
+David is also a vice chair of London North West University Healthcare NHS Trust.
 He has 40 years’ experience in leadership and operational roles, most recently as Shell’s retail general manger for North Europe and board director of Shell UK.

 David has successfully led a number of large business turnarounds and global projects using his commercial acumen and experience in strategy, marketing, operations and IT.